Last updated: June 2026 | By Gal Ben-Shushan, Owner of Portofino Flooring

 Not all SPC flooring is made to the same indoor air quality standard.
 Some lower-cost products contain elevated levels of volatile organic compounds (VOCs) that off-gas into your home's air.
 When evaluating any SPC product, look for these three certifications:

-All Portofino SPC flooring is Greenguard Gold certified, FloorScore certified, and CARB2 compliant.
+All Portofino SPC flooring — both the 20 mil standard collection and the 27 mil flagship collection — is Greenguard Gold certified, FloorScore certified, and CARB2 compliant.
 Many budget SPC products carry none of these certifications.

 How is SPC vinyl flooring installed?